Discover more from Tech World With Milan Newsletter

 With modular monoliths, we have defined precise functional slices and dependencies, meaning we can have each module independent of the other.
 Yet, there will still be a single deployment unit and a single database.
 This is what we want to achieve.

-Here we have one modern monolith variant, where our system is deployed like microservice architecture, but it is built with monolith principles in mind.
+Here, we have one modern monolith variant, where our system is deployed like microservice architecture but built with monolith principles in mind.
 We usually get to this point while attempting to create a microservice architecture without considering some architectural and process changes needed.
 For example, we know we have a distributed monolith when some services cannot be deployed separately, are chatty, and cannot scale and share the same data source.

 Monolith Decomposition Strategy

 If we are stuck with traditional or distributed monoliths, we need to do some monolith decomposition.
 There are a few approaches that can help here:

 The Strangler Fig Pattern (Coined by Martin Fowler) comes from a collection of plants that grow by "strangling" their hosts.
 This pattern enables the replacement of specific functionality with new services.
 Here, we create a façade that intercepts requests going to the monolith and routes these requests to the monolith or new services.
 And we gradually migrate old functionality to new services, yet consumers always hit the façade.

 Here, you can also use Domain-Driven Design (DDD) to incrementally refactor the application into more minor services, where you first find ubiquitous languages (common vocabulary) between all stakeholders, then identify relevant modules to apply this vocabulary to them and define domain models of the monolithic application.
 In the last step, you define bounded contexts for the models, which are boundaries within a domain.